alex-kh465/Specialization_Project/README.md

 ---

-**Built with ❤️ for Indian students by the StudyAI team**
+**Built with ❤️ for Indian students by the GenEWA team**

-*Empowering students with AI-driven productivity tools*
+*LOCK IN - Empowering students with efficient workflow access and AI-driven productivity tools*